 Automated CRISPR Planner

-For now, the tool only works for point mutations (one amino acid changed to another) in the Caenorhabditis elegans genome.
+For now, the tool works for point mutations (one amino acid changed to another) and insertions into the Caenorhabditis elegans genome.